culturiqai/project-atom-claytech/README.md

   3) Open Benchmarks in Case-Study (Below)
   4) Open Source 2D/3D Diffrentiable Engineering Tools available in ```/case-study```
   5) Properitatory Atom's Technical Report & Benchmarks in ```/atom-case-study```
+  6) Full Atom source code & Read Team Code (Adversarial & Conformal) are not in this repo.
+Please contact for more information

 ---